 Renee Hughes – Attorney Profile

 Renee Hughes brings extensive experience and skill to her practice as an employment attorney.
-Whether litigating a non-compete or wage dispute in her practice or advising an employer on personnel issues, she commits her legal skills to delivering high quality representation.
+Whether drafting or negotiating a contract, litigating a non-compete or wage dispute in her practice or advising an employer on personnel issues, she commits her legal skills to delivering high-quality representation.

 Renee was voted by attorneys statewide in 2012 as North Carolina's best employment lawyer when they were asked by Business North Carolina Magazine, "Of the Tar Heel lawyers whose work you have observed firsthand, whom would you rate among the current best in these categories?"
 As a result, she is now a member of Business North Carolina Magazine's Legal Elite Hall of Fame and is included in that magazine’s Legal Elite edition each year.

 In addition, Renee has been named to Best Lawyers in America since 2013.
 In both 2013 and 2014, she was named to Best Lawyers in America for Employment Law - Management.
-She was named to Best Lawyers in America in 2015, 2016 and 2017 for both Employment Law – Management and Litigation – Labor and Employment.
+In each year of 2015 – 2019, she was named to Best Lawyers in America for both Employment Law – Management and Litigation – Labor and Employment.

-Renee has also been named as a Super Lawyer in 2015, 2016, and 2017 by Super Lawyers Magazine and to Super Lawyers' list of Top 50 North Carolina women attorneys, Top 100 Lawyers in North Carolina, and the Top 25 Lawyers in Charlotte.
+Renee has also been named as a Super Lawyer in 2015, 2016, 2017 and 2018 by Super Lawyers Magazine and to Super Lawyer's lists of Top 50 North Carolina women attorneys, Top 25 Lawyers in Charlotte and Top 100 Lawyers in North Carolina.
 No more than five percent of the total lawyers in the state are selected for inclusion in Super Lawyers.